samotari/crypto-terminal/README.md

 Open your browser and navigate to [localhost:3000](http://localhost:3000).
 You should see the settings screen the first time you open the app.

-## Project Folder Structure
+## Folder Structure

 Introduction to some of the less obvious folders:
-* /tasks - custom Grunt tasks live here
+* `/build` - Temporary files used during the build process by Grunt.
-* /js - Javascript you should be modifying.
-Gets processed during the Grunt build
+* `/css` - CSS you should be modifying.
+Gets processed during the Grunt build.
+* `/exports` - Files that are processed by browserify, which processes node.js modules so that they can be run in a browser.
+* `/tasks` - Custom Grunt tasks live here.
-* /css - CSS you should be modifying.
-Gets processed during the Grunt build
+* `/js` - JavaScript you should be modifying.
+Gets processed during the Grunt build.
-* /build - temporary files used during the build process by Grunt
-* /www - output from the build process.
-Minified and uglified, this is served in the app once you run it
+* `/www` - Final output from the build process.
+Minified and uglified, this is served in the app once you run it.

 ## Developing with Cryptocurrencies